hazelcast/hazelcast-csharp-client/doc/dev/doc/contrib/sources.md

 The code uses C# [version](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/configure-language-version) 8.0 (as per the `src/Directory.Build.props` file) though we plan to migrate to 9.0.
 The `Hazelcast.Net` package targets netstandard 2.0 and 2.1, and is supported on .NET Framework 4.6.2 and later, .NET Core 2.1 (LTS), .NET Core 3.1 (LTS).

-The solution can be opened with Microsoft [Visual Studio](https://visualstudio.microsoft.com/) 2019 or JetBrain [Rider](https://www.jetbrains.com/rider/), but can also be fully built via our custom PowerShell script (see the [Building](building.md) page).
+The solution can be opened with Microsoft [Visual Studio](https://visualstudio.microsoft.com/) 2019 or JetBrains [Rider](https://www.jetbrains.com/rider/), but can also be fully built via our custom PowerShell script (see the [Building](building.md) page).

 The main Hazelcast.Net project (which builds the library) is covered by Microsoft's [Roslyn analyzers](https://docs.microsoft.com/en-us/visualstudio/code-quality/roslyn-analyzers-overview) (installed via the [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers/) NuGet package) which can detect and warn about many code issues.
 The whole solution is also regularly analyzed with the [NDepend](https://www.ndepend.com/) tool, which detects all sorts of anti-patterns (circular dependencies, naming inconsistencies...).